wiltonngo/Data-Sales/README.md

 # Data-Sales
 ASK:
-You are a Junior Analyst at best buy you want to analyze specific products that has the most smount of sales.
+Best buy sell had decrease a profit in these last couple of months and want to cut certain products that aren't doing well.
+The company want to analyze specific products that has the most amount of sales.
 Which product had the least amount of Sales.
-So you can help estimate which products will need more supply of those product based on Sales.
-Also which City will need a better market strategy to sell their products to increase their sales.
+So you can help estimate which product that we should stop selling.

 Data And Model: